-A full list of standard charges is provided in our "Gas Distribution Connection Services Charges" document.
-It can be obtained from the Cadent web site using the following link: http://cadentgas.com under "Get Connected - New Connections.
+A full list of standard charges is provided in our Connections Charging Statement document.
+It can be obtained from the Cadent web site using the following link: https://cadentgas.com/services/household-customer/servicesdocument-library

 - 2.2.2 Non-Standard Quotation (Bespoke Quotation) Any quotation for works other than a Standard Quotation but excluding a self quotation6, i.e., all quotations that require a bespoke price, a site visit or reinforcement. - 2.2.3 Assumptions - Non-Standard Quotations will specify assumptions that were used in the determination of the price.
 Subject to the conditions of the contract, where we discover that the assumptions used in preparing the quotation were materially incorrect, we may require the person requesting the connection to agree to and pay for a variation in price before commencing or recommencing work on site.
 Where such agreement is not provided, we may terminate the job.